MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/console/index.md

 ![Analytics console](analytics-console.png)

 ### Dashboard
-In the **Dashboard** panel, you can review collected analytics data related to: application crashes, application sessions, and server processing time.
+In the **Dashboard** panel, you can review collected analytics data related to application crashes, application sessions, and server processing time.
 Additionally you can create custom charts as well as manage alerts.

 ### Apps
-In the **Apps** panel, you can review in-depth analytics data related to: usage and devices (such as total device and app sessions, active users, app usage, new devices, model usage and operating system), as well as crash-related data.
+In the **Apps** panel, you can review in-depth analytics data related to usage and devices (such as total device and app sessions, active users, app usage, new devices, model usage and operating system), as well as crash-related data.
 Search through client logs for specific apps and devices (**Apps → Client Log Search**).

 ### Infrastructure